DiegoLibonati/Reviews-Page/README.md

 ## Description

 I made a web page that allows you to see different reviews, this web application allowed me to learn how to make this kind of reviews/slides with next, prev and with a `Surprise Me` button that basically looks for a random review to show.
 In this case you see an image, the name, the role and a brief description.
-I use POO to build this.

 ## Technologies used

-1. Typescript (POO)
+1. Typescript
+2. TailwindCSS
-2. CSS3
+3. CSS3
-3. HTML5
+4. HTML5
-4. Vite
+5. Vite

 ## Libraries used